chayan-1906/Browser-Automation-MCP/PLAN.md

 ### 2.2 Internal Operations

-1. **Browser Connection Modes**: Support multiple browser launch strategies
+1. **Browser Connection Mode**: Headless Chromium only
-   - **Mode 1 - Headless (default)**: Launch new headless Chromium instance
+    - **Mode: Headless**: Launch new headless Chromium instance
-   - **Mode 2 - Use Profile**: Launch with specific Chrome profile
-     - Use profile path: `puppeteer.launch({ userDataDir: 'C:\\Users\\Name\\AppData\\Local\\Google\\Chrome\\User Data\\Profile 1' })`
-     - Benefits: Logged-in sessions, cookies, extensions, personalized settings
+        - Use case: All websites including authenticated ones
+        - For authenticated sites: Set `headless: false` on first run to login manually, then use `headless: true` for subsequent runs
+        - Sessions persist in the browser's user data directory
+    - **Note**: Connect mode (remote debugging) was planned but Chrome's security policies on Windows prevent the debugging port from opening reliably, even with correct flags

 2. **Browser Pool Management**: Maintain a pool of reusable browser instances
     - Initialize browser on first request based on configured mode
     - Reuse browser instance across multiple tool calls
     - Clean up idle browsers after timeout
     - Handle browser crashes and auto-restart

 3. **Page Navigation**: Navigate to the target URL with timeout handling

 4. **Content Extraction**:
     - Wait for page load (networkidle2)
     - Extract all visible text, links, and DOM structure
     - Capture a screenshot as base64

 5. **Resource Cleanup**: Close pages after each request, close browser only on shutdown